 What is credit history?

 Key takeaways

 Your credit history provides a look at how you have managed your credit in the past.
-If you will be on the market shopping for a loan, such as a home mortgage loan or a car loan (or even looking for a rental or a job), it will serve you well to become aware of your credit history.
+If you are in the market for a loan (such as a home mortgage loan, a car loan or a credit card), looking for a rental or even searching for a job, it will serve you well to be aware of your credit history.
 You can then do what is necessary to clean it up before you apply.

+What is credit history?